oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/monitoring-domains/_index.md

 5. If you chose **By Size or Time** as the Rotation Type, then configure the **By Size** and **By Time** options as described in steps [3](#STEP_Z2F_JLF_B2C) and [4](#STEP_TQJ_JLF_B2C).

-6. If you want to limit the number of log files that the server creates to store old log messages, enable the **Limit Number of Retained Log Files** option.
+6.  **Optional**: If you want to limit the number of log files that the server creates to store old log messages, enable the **Limit Number of Retained Log Files** option.
 Then, in the **Files to Retain** field, enter the maximum number of files.
 If the server receives additional log messages after reaching the capacity of the last log file, it overwrites the oldest log file.

 7. In the **Log file rotation directory** field, enter the directory location where the rotated log files will be stored.

     Enter an absolute pathname or a pathname that is relative to the server's root directory.
 By default, the rotated files are stored in the same directory where the log file is stored.

-8. If you want to add a time or date stamp to the file name when the log file is rotated, then in the **Log file name** field, add <code>java.text.SimpleDateFormat</code> variables to the file name and surround each variable with percentage (%) characters.
+8.  **Optional**: If you want to add a time or date stamp to the file name when the log file is rotated, then in the **Log file name** field, add <code>java.text.SimpleDateFormat</code> variables to the file name and surround each variable with percentage (%) characters.

     For example, if you enter the following value in the Log file name field: <code>myserver_%yyyy%_%MM%_%dd%_%hh%_%mm%.log</code>, the server's log file will be named <code>myserver_*yyyy_MM_dd_hh_mm*.log</code>.